davieoba/ML-For-Beginners/1-Introduction/3-fairness/README2.md

   <li>Allocation </li>  <li>Denigration</li>  <li> Quality of service </li>  <li> Streyotyping </li> <li> Under or over representation </li>
 </ul>

+note that all these things are also known as bias in data.

 > Allocation is when a gender or race is favoured